abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

 - This is not memory-efficient.
 You are reserving memory for future operations that may not occur.
 - If the array is too small to hold all the items, it will be necessary to create a new, larger array and then copy the old array into the new one.
   ![array full](./img/arrays-full.png)

+  > We can't just add the new element to a new memory location, because we need to keep the array **contiguous** in memory

   - This operation takes `O(n)` time, where `n` is the current number of items.
 In addition, if the array becomes overfull, it will be necessary to create a new, smaller array and copy the items again.
 Once again, this operation takes `O(n)` time.
     ![array full](./img/arrays-full-1.png)

 - Reserving extra memory can be wasteful if not needed, because we're reserving memory for future operations that may not occur.
   - **This is why arrays are recommended in situations when you know beforehand how many elements you;re going to store.**